mdbloice/Pyrea/README.md

 which executes Parea 2.

-Default parameters are used which match those used in our experiments discussed in the paper above.
+Default parameters are used which match those used in our experiments discussed in the paper[^1].
 These default parameters can of course be overridden.
 As there are many combinations of parameters that could be used, a genetic algorithm can be utilised to find the optimum parameters, as shown in the next section.

 ### Genetic Algorithm